If you have a question about volunteering for us, please take a look below for the answer you’re looking for.

 What will I do as a volunteer?

-There are many different ways you can volunteer for us, these include:
+There are many different ways you can volunteer with us, these include:

 - Directly support people living with mental illness, either one-to-one or in a group.